Yellen believes U.S. will get on board with global minimum corporate tax — eventually

 "That's something that will require skill and good luck," she says.
 "I'm hopeful that that's achievable.
 But let's be clear eyed, there are risks that our economy faces.
 The war in Ukraine; global developments could further raise food and energy prices, commodity prices; we're seeing a slowdown in China.
 There are global risks and those do pose risks to our economy."

-This interview was produced by Chad Champbell and Shelby Hawkins, and edited by Reena Advani and Jan Johnson.
+This interview was produced by Chad Campbell and Shelby Hawkins, and edited by Reena Advani and Jan Johnson.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.